chethan21tulsidas/chethan21tulsidas/README.md

     Achievements: Accurately predicted the result of 47~54% of all matches.

 Additional Research and Insight Reports

-    1. Customer Behaviour Analysis - E-commerce User Segmentation and Product Insights

-    2. Case Study Analysis – Digital Fan Engagement in Formula 1
+    1. Case Study Analysis – Digital Fan Engagement in Formula 1

-    3. ECB Partnership Performance Report
+    2. ECB Partnership Performance Report

-    4. Solving Manager Instability at Chelsea FC
+    3. Solving Manager Instability at Chelsea FC

 ----------------------------